Graduate Studies Frequently Asked Questions

 Provisional Admission

 Provisional admission is intended for students meeting regular or conditional admission requirements who are missing admissions materials other than an application and application fee.
-Provisional admission status may be granted upon the recommendation of the graduate program coordinator, admissions committee, and/or Graduate Dean.
+Provisional admission status may be granted upon the recommendation of the graduate program coordinator and admissions committee.
 Final decision on an applicant admitted on a provisional basis shall be reserved until all missing documents are received.
 The time period for provisional admission may not exceed one semester.
 For provisional admission status, an applicant must, as a minimum:

 - Meet the criteria for regular or conditional admission.